aurelion314/pysurrealdb/README.md

 # PySurrealDB
 An unofficial library to connect to SurrealDB.

-Minimal dependancies, easy to use.
+Minimal dependencies, easy to use.

 ---
 ## Getting Started